P-NOC: adversarial training of CAM generating networks for robust weakly supervised semantic segmentation priors

-That is, the prediction for a given pixel in the image will be considered correct if that pixel was predicted as salient, and it is annotated with class $c$.
+That is, the prediction for a given pixel in the image is considered correct if that pixel is predicted as \textit{salient} by the detector, and it is annotated with any class $c$ other than the background.
 Conversely, a pixel annotated with $c$ and predicted as non-salient (or annotated as \textit{bg} and predicted as salient) is considered a \textit{miss}.
-In this evaluation setup, the baseline (C²AM RN50) scored 65.03\% mIoU, while the best strategy (C²AM-H, using hints from RS269 P-OC{ {+LS}}) achieves 71.70\% mIoU (a 6.67 p.p. increase).
+In this evaluation setup, the baseline (C²AM RN50) scored 65.0\% mIoU, while our best strategy (C²AM-H, using hints from RS269 P-NOC{ {+LS}}) achieves 72.4\% mIoU (a 7.4 p.p.~increase).

-Replacing the architecture of C²AM (C²AM RS269), or using hints to train the RN50 architecture (C²AM-H RN50) have produced mixed results: a 2.02 percent point score reduction for the former, and a 1.39 percent point score increase for the latter.
-We hypothesize this has occurred due to a representation deficit created when training with a reduced batch size, and to an inability of the RN50 architecture to produce more detailed saliency maps, rendering the additional regularization provided by hints useless.
-Finally, our best strategy (priors and hints from P-OC\textsubscript{+LS}) scores 69.22\% mIoU, with only a marginal difference to P-NOC, indicating that its score gain were normalized with the employment of saliency.
+{\cref{fig:sal-comparison} illustrates examples of saliency proposals devised from C²AM and C²AM-H. We observe that C²AM often predicts background regions close to the objects of interest as salient.
+On the other hand, C²AM-H successfully integrates the supervised information available in the image-level labels, ignoring background areas and correlated objects. }